How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Progressively, continued pumps and the outward pressure they produce will stretch muscle fascia.

-Static Stretch While Pumped
+Stretch While Pumped

 According to the Journal of Applied Physiology this may lay the foundation for new muscle fibers and piggybacks on the outward pressure your blood flow provides while pumped [8].

-1-1.8 grams of protein per pound per day has worked well for world-class athletes.
+0.7-1.8 grams of protein per pound per day has worked well for world-class athletes.

 Get your munch on.

-Posing/Flexing Practice
+Posing/Flexing

-It’s you being able to “think” the muscle; to become one with the muscle if you will.
+It’s you being able to “think” the muscle; to become one with the muscle, if you will.

 Recover From Lifts

-Muscle grows during the recovery process.
+Muscle grows during the recovery.

-Doing so will help maximize hypertrophy potential and your potential for muscle fullness.
+This maximizes hypertrophy potential and your potential for muscle fullness.
 Otherwise you’ll eventually dip your toe in the overtraining syndrome water and welcome all of the hormonal pitfalls that comes with that.

 Multivitamin